 Collecting historical resources is an essential role of Local Studies.
 Sharing these resources is just as important and this is achieved in a variety of ways with exhibitions, workshops, outreach activities and social media posts.

-Staff members are available to assist with enquiries, however it is advisable to make an appointment with the Local Studies Librarian if the enquiry is complex.
+The Mosman Local Studies Collection is available for use during library hours.
+It is not necessary to be a member of the Library to use the collection and staff is available to assist with enquiries.
+However, it is advisable to make an appointment with the Local Studies Librarian if the enquiry is complex.

-An invaluable record of personal narratives and pictures, revealing living memories of Mosman past.
+Personal narratives and photographs sharing living memories of Mosman’s past.

-What’s a story without pictures?
-Mosman Faces is a visual story of Mosman through filmed interviews complemented by scanned images of materials from Mosman’s Local Studies Collection.
+Mosman Faces is a visual story of Mosman through filmed interviews complemented by images from the Mosman Local Studies Collection.